Washington’s other grizzly bear population—in the Selkirk Mountains

 - Augment the existing bear population with breeding age females, something that has been done successfully in the Cabinet-Yaak Grizzly Bear Recovery Zone.

-- Protect habitat and safe passage between populations of bears: to the east with the Cabinet/Yaak, northern Continental Divide, and Bitterroot ecosystems, and to the north with Canada, and to the west between the Greater Rocky Mountains and the North Cascades.
+- Protect habitat and safe passage between populations of bears: to the east with the Cabinet/Yaak, northern Continental Divide, and Bitterroot ecosystems, to the north with Canada, and to the west between the Greater Rocky Mountains and the North Cascades.